arnaudbos/i-rant/content/water-pouring-in-clojure.md

 discover and experiment a programming language: the [Water pouring puzzle][water-puzzle].

-In this article will talk about the ***programming style*** I've used to find my solution: a data oriented, bottom-up approach, at the REPL.
+In this article I talk about the ***programming style*** I've used to find my solution: a data oriented, bottom-up approach, at the REPL.

 -----

-Igor's [guideline][kotlin-pouring-guideline] offers a good starting point on how OO and/or static typing (including myself when I switch to that mode, when I do Java for instance) would solve this problem: model the world.
+Igor's [guideline][kotlin-pouring-guideline] offers a good starting point on how OO and/or static typing (including myself when I switch to Java for instance) would solve this problem: model the world.
 Notice how, by following this recipe, you don't get to handle or transform any data until point 15 of about 30.